LillyYu2019/MIE1516_NN_for_Controls/README.md

 This project investigate the use of four different type of neural network and reinforcemnt learning algorithms that can be used for non-linear controls on the CartPole system on the OpenAI GYM.

-The four architecture investigate were:
+The four architecture were investigate:

 **Reinforcement Learning:**
 1. Tabular Q learning with greedy epsilon strategy